Death of George VI (6 February 1952)

 The Prime Minister, Winston Churchill, was informed along with the Royal Family and was said to have been devastated.
 The King’s funeral plans had long been agreed upon and it was just a matter of carrying them out.
 His Majesty’s mortal remains lay in the Church of St. Mary Magdalene in Sandringham guarded by estate workers before being taken on February 11th, by gun carriage, to Wolferton station and on by train to King’s Cross.
 A state procession then took His Majesty’s remains to Westminster Hall to lie in state.

 The Queen, Queen Elizabeth, Queen Mary and The Princess Margaret stood on the platform to receive The King’s Body (Queen Mary despairing at the “short” skirts worn by the other Royal ladies in mourning).

 The King’s body embarked on its final journey on February 15th when it was conveyed by train (No. 4082 Windsor Castle, an engine renamed for the occasion) to Windsor for a state funeral.
 The Royal ladies were clad in black dresses and black crepe veils and wore their Royal Family Order of King George VI.
 On this sombre occasion the new Queen made her final curtsey as her beloved father was lowered into the Royal Vault.

 However, this was not the end of The King’s journey.
 His remains were moved again in the early 1960’s to a new chapel inside St. George’s Chapel, and 50 years later he was joined by his consort Queen Elizabeth, The Queen Mother.
 Their gravestone reads simply: George VI and Elizabeth.

 Filed under British Royals, Historical Royals

-Tagged Death, Elizabeth II of the United Kingdom, Funeral, George VI of the United Kingdom.
+Tagged Anniversary, Death, Funeral, George VI of the United Kingdom.